-TVR: Target vessel revascularisation
+TVR: Target vessel revascularization

 INTRODUCTION

-Current generation of drug eluting stents (DES) reduce the risk of in-stent restenosis and stent thrombosis compared with bare metal stent (BMS)1, but longer duration of dual antiplatelet therapy (DAPT) is believed to be required2.
-Among patients undergoing PCI, it is estimated that 10% have AF and are at high risk for bleeding3.
-Such patients are usually excluded from stent trials and adjunctive therapy.
-Although current US guidelines recommend avoiding DES in patients at high bleeding risk on the basis of BMS having lower bleeding rates, updated European guidelines indicate that second generation DES should be the default choice, coupled with shorter duration DAPT4,5; more recent guidelines on myocardial revascularization recommend using DES in any PCI, irrespective of concomitant anticoagulant therapy6.
-However, limited trial data support this strategy7,8.
+Current generations of drug eluting stents (DES) reduce the risk of in-stent restenosis and stent thrombosis compared with bare metal stents (BMS)1, but longer duration of dual antiplatelet therapy (DAPT) is believed to be required2.
+Among patients undergoing percutaneous coronary intervention (PCI), it is estimated that 10% have AF and are at high risk for bleeding3.
+Such patients are usually excluded from trials evaluating stents or adjunctive therapies.
+Although current US guidelines recommend avoiding DES in patients at high bleeding risk on the basis of BMS having lower bleeding rates, the updated European guidelines indicate that second generation DES should be the default choice, coupled with shorter DAPT duration.4,5 The last European guidelines on myocardial revascularization recommend using DES in any PCI, irrespective of concomitant anticoagulant therapy6.
+However, there is limited evidence supportting this strategy7,8.

-Triple antithrombotic therapy (TAT) has been the cornerstone of treatment in patients with AF undergoing PCI irrespective of the type of stent used but it has been questioned4,5,9.
-Four randomised controlled trials (RCTs) demonstrated reductions in bleeding events by shortening duration of TAT or skipping aspirin, and giving dual antithrombotic therapy (DAT) with clopidogrel plus vitamin K antagonists (VKA) or with direct oral anticoagulants agents (DOAC)10-13.
-More recently, a systematic review found that DAT compared with TAT showed a 47% relative reduction in TIMI major or minor bleeding without differences in major adverse cardiovascular events (MACE) rates.
-However, the interaction between type of stent and DAT vs TAT was not evaluated14.
-Given the lack of clear evidence on the safety of BMS, multiple antithrombotic strategies available, and conflicting guidelines statements there is uncertainty over the use of DES and choice of optimal treatment in AF patients undergoing PCI.
+Triple antithrombotic therapy (TAT) has been the cornerstone of treatment in patients with AF undergoing PCI irrespective of the type of stent used but its safety has been questioned4,5,9.
+Four randomized controlled trials (RCTs) demonstrated reductions in bleeding events by shortening TAT duration or by skipping aspirin, using dual antithrombotic therapy (DAT) with clopidogrel plus vitamin K antagonists (VKA) or direct oral anticoagulants agents (DOAC)10-13.
+More recently, a systematic review found that, compared with TAT, DAT shows a 47% relative lower risk of TIMI major or minor bleeding without differences in major adverse cardiovascular events (MACE) rates.
+However, the interaction between type of stent and DAT vs TAT has not been evaluated14.
+Given the lack of clear evidence on the safety of BMS, the availability of multiple antithrombotic strategies available, and the presence of conflicting guidelines recommendations, there is some uncertainty over the efficacy and safety of DES and the different antithrombotic strategies in AF patients undergoing PCI.

 We performed a systematic review to evaluate the safety and efficacy of DES vs BMS in patients with AF, in both RCTs and cohorts.
 We stratified our analyses by study design, type and duration of antithrombotic therapy.